telerik/maui-docs/controls/slideview/inifinite-looping.md

 ## Infinite Looping

 By default, when you reach the last view, the **Next** button won't do anything.
-You can change this behavior through the `Has Looping` property and allow the repeating of the views when the user reaches the last view.
+You can change this behavior through the `HasLooping` property and allow the repeating of the views when the user reaches the last view:

 `HasLooping`(Default value`False`)&mdash;This property allows to achieve infinite looping.